Maintaining High Ethical Standards in the Media

-5 Ethical Areas That Can Hurt Your Career
+5 Ethical Oversights That Can Hurt Your Career

 Avoid Accepting Payola

-Payola is usually associated with the radio industry -- record companies that pay disk jockeys to play their songs.
-Many media companies, including those outside radio, require employees to sign ethics disclosure forms.
+Payola is usually associated with the radio industry—record companies that pay disc jockeys to play their songs.
+However, many media companies, including those outside radio, require employees to sign ethics disclosure forms.
 If you're offered money or gifts, ask yourself what the giver wants in exchange so that you avoid accepting payola.

 Some gifts are harmless.
 You cover a charity walk and the charity gives you a free T-shirt or lunch that's provided to everyone there.
 Other gifts may have strings attached, and not in obvious ways.
-You may be offered an expensive meal, a weekend getaway or electronic gear.
-Weeks or months later, the giver asks for a favor, like news coverage or other exposure.
-Because you've accepted the gift, the giver hopes you'll feel obligated to provide what he wants.
+You may be offered an expensive meal, a weekend getaway, or electronic gear.
+Weeks or months later, the giver asks for a favor, such as news coverage or other exposure.
+Because you've accepted the gift, the giver hopes you'll feel obligated to provide what they want.

 Before that happens, check your company's policy on accepting gifts.
-Some only allow you to accept trivial items -- T-shirts, coffee mugs, and pens.
-Others set a dollar amount, typically $100 or less.
-Or you may find that you can accept a thank-you gift that is offered to other people, like a gift certificate for judging a chili cookoff that was given to every other judge.
+Some only allow you to accept trivial items—T-shirts, coffee mugs, pens, etc. Others set a dollar amount, typically $100 or less.
+Or you may find that you can accept a thank-you gift that is offered to other people, such as a gift certificate that was given to every judge in a chili cookoff.

 Let your gut be your guide.
-If the giver is trying to act secretly, chances are the intentions are not good.
-Alert your supervisor because others in your company may also be offered the same thing.
+If the giver is trying to act secretly, chances are their intentions are not good.
+Alert your supervisor, because others in your company may also be offered the same thing.

 Beware the Pitfalls of Political Connections

 Just because you work in media doesn't mean you don't have political opinions.
-Some people are paid to give theirs publicly.
+Some people are paid to give theirs publicly, but most in the media are expected to set their own views aside.
 If you want to appear unbiased, be wary of all the ways that your political leanings may be exposed, because critics are sometimes eager to make accusations of political bias.
-That's especially true for those who are always on the lookout for alleged liberal media bias.
+That's especially true for those who are always on the lookout for alleged liberal media leanings.

 Going out to dinner with a political candidate isn't a good idea if you are well known, even if you just want to conduct an informal interview.
 People in the restaurant who see you will draw conclusions that you are chummy with the politician, maybe even a clandestine campaign worker.
 Remember that some politicians are highly skilled at manipulating the media to their benefit.
 They may not be at all concerned about your reputation.